Legal security

 To legally secure an environmental offset using an environmental offset protection area, submit the Request for an Environmental Offset Protection Area declaration form.
 This form will need to be submitted to offsets@detsi.qld.gov.au along with any mandatory supporting documentation.

-Please note, to make this application you will need to have already entered into an environmental offset agreement with either the Department of Environment, Science and Innovation or the relevant local government authority.
+Please note, to make this application you will need to have already entered into an environmental offset agreement with either the Department of the Environment, Tourism, Science and Innovation or the relevant local government authority.